-We endeavor to set total direct compensation, which consists of base salary, annual cash incentives and the value of long-term incentives, at target performance levels in range of the expected median of peer companies, as listed on the following page, depending on various factors including the experience level and responsibilities of the individual executive and competitive market conditions.
-Annual increases in base salary, cash incentives, long term (equity) incentives and total direct compensation, may be more robust when total direct compensation is below the median, and more moderated when those compensation levels are more than 10% above the median or exceed the peer group 60th percentile.
-Actual compensation earned by our top executives, including our NEOs, can be highly variable from year to year due to heavy weighting toward incentive compensation rather than fixed components.
+We endeavor to set total direct compensation, which consists of base salary, annual cash incentives and the value of long-term incentives, at target performance levels in range of the expected median of peer companies, as listed on the following page, while also taking into account various factors including the experience level and responsibilities of each individual executive and competitive market conditions.
+Annual increases in base salary, cash incentives, long term (equity) incentives and total direct compensation may be more robust when total direct compensation is below the median, and more moderated when it is more than 10% above the median or exceeds the 60th percentile for the peer group.
+Actual compensation earned by our top executives, including our NEOs, can be highly variable from year to year due to heavy weighting toward performance-based incentive compensation rather than fixed components.

 To evaluate and set total direct compensation, the committee utilizes a peer group analysis of total direct compensation for similar positions prepared annually by the committee's independent compensation consultant.
-The principles by which the peer group was created and is maintained are that companies be leaders in the REIT industry (but not limited to the shopping center sector) and comparable in size, generally based on total market capitalization ranging from half to double our size.
+The key principals by which the peer group is selected and annually updated are that companies be leaders in the REIT industry (but not limited to the shopping center sector) and comparable in size, generally based on total market capitalization ranging from half to double our size.
 Working with the committee's independent compensation consultant, the committee evaluates the appropriateness of the group annually based on a variety of factors, including merger and acquisition and other similar corporate changes, growth and asset class focus, and adjusts the peer group as the committee deems appropriate after considering the facts and circumstances.
-After evaluating the peer group in the summer of 2022, the committee removed VEREIT Inc. and Realty Income Corporation due to their merger (the combined entity was too large for our peer group) and added Kite Realty Group Trust.
+After evaluating the peer group for 2024, the committee removed Duke Realty Corporation due to its acquisition by Prologis (the combined entity was too large for our peer group) and added American Homes 4 Rent, Equity LifeStyle, Invitation Homes and Sun Communities to broaden the scope and keep Regency centrally positioned within the peer group after our acquisition of Urstadt Biddle Properties Inc. in August of 2023.

-Peer Company Reviewed in 2021 for Setting 2022 Compensation Reviewed in 2022 for Setting 2023 Compensation
+Peer Company Reviewed in 2022 for Setting 2023 Compensation Reviewed in 2023 for Setting 2024 Compensation

+American Homes 4 Rent √

-Boston Properties, Inc. ✓. ✓
+Boston Properties, Inc. ✓ √

-Brixmor Property Group, Inc. ✓. ✓
+Brixmor Property Group, Inc. ✓ √

-Camden Property Trust ✓ ✓
+Camden Property Trust √ ✓

 Cousins Properties Incorporated ✓ ✓

-Duke Realty Corporation ✓ ✓
+Duke Realty Corporation ✓

+Equity LifeStyle ✓

-Essex Property Trust, Inc. ✓. ✓
+Essex Property Trust, Inc. ✓ ✓

-Federal Realty Investment Trust ✓. ✓
+Federal Realty Investment Trust ✓ ✓

-Host Hotels & Resorts, Inc. ✓. ✓
+Host Hotels & Resorts, Inc. √ √

-Hudson Pacific Properties, Inc. ✓ ✓
+Hudson Pacific Properties, Inc. √ √

+Invitation Homes √.

-Kilroy Realty Corporation ✓ ✓
+Kilroy Realty Corporation ✓ √

-Kimco Realty Corporation ✓. ✓
+Kimco Realty Corporation ✓ √

-Kite Realty Group Trust ✓
+Kite Realty Group Trust √ √.

-National Retail Properties, Inc. ✓ ✓
+NNN REIT (formerly National Retail Properties) ✓ ✓

-Realty Income Corporation ✓

 Spirit Realty Capital, Inc. ✓ ✓

+Sun Communities √.

 UDR, Inc. ✓ ✓

-VEREIT, Inc. ✓

-Vornado Realty Trust ✓ ✓
+Vornado Realty Trust \checkmark \checkmark